damonism/ausvotestr/README.md

 -   [ ] Add links to AEC returns from Shiny app
 -   [ ] Properly document the election returns data frames
 -   [x] Combine `returns_search` and `returns_search_date`
--   [x] Complete the documentation of the data
+-   [x] Complete the documentation of the data (except the election returns – see above)
 -   [x] The Shiny app should have an option not to use dates (or should use the DisclosurePeriodEndDate) as some entries are missing dates and will be ignored when using `search_returns()` with a date.